-Remove the Access Door and Memory
+Removing the Access Door

-1. Raise the stand and use a Phillips #2 screwdriver to loosen the two captive screws that secure the memory access door.
-Remove the access door.
+Raise the stand and use a Phillips #2 screwdriver, to loosen the two captive access door screws.

-Caution: The ambient light sensor is located between the two screws.
+Warning: The ambient light sensor is located between the two screws, as shown in the graphic.
 Don't mistake the ambient light sensor for a screw.
+Sticking a screw driver or other sharp object in the ambient light sensor could damage the computer.